 I believe we could have been saved even without a death on the Cross if we had accepted Him and His message.
 But fickle human beings that we are, we may not have accepted his message of ETERNAL LIFE or more importantly, believed in the resurrection from the dead, unless we witnessed it for ourselves.
-So his very visible death was for those like me who have to ‘see’ to believe.
+So his very visible death was for those like me -like Thomas -who loudly, arrogantly proclaim that we have to ‘see’ to believe.

-The consolation is that He my creator, knows our weaknesses and he gently invites us to probe deeper , to put our distrusting fingers in his wounds like he asked Thomas … “Reach out your hand and put it in my side.
+The consolation is that He my creator, knows our weaknesses and he gently invites us to probe deeper into Him, to put our distrusting fingers in his wounds as he responded to Thomas … “Reach out your hand and put it in my side.
 Do not doubt but believe !! ”

 And I believe that His suffering and ignominious death underscored His fundamental message – the paradox of ‘death for life’:

 “Most assuredly I say to you … unless a grain of wheat falls into the ground and dies, it remains alone; but if it dies, it produces much grain.
 He who loves his life will lose it, and he who hates his life in this world will keep it for eternal life.”
 (John 12:23-25)

 “If anyone desires to come after Me, let him deny himself, and take up his cross, and follow Me.
 For whoever desires to save his life will lose it, but whoever loses his life for my sake will find it.”
 (Matthew 16:24-25)